Student Disability Grievance/Appeal Policy and Procedure

 A. Disagreements regarding disability status, requested service, academic adjustments or auxiliary aids, or modification of a college/course practice or requirement.

 C. Violation of privacy in the context of disability.

-Students may file a grievance through an informal and/or formal process.
+Students or visitors may file a grievance through an informal and/or formal process.
 It is generally recommended that students attempt an informal resolution before filing a formal complaint; however, this is not always the most appropriate action and students have the right to request a formal resolution at any time.

 For grade disputes involving a claim of harassment or discrimination on the basis of disability, please follow this grievance procedure, not the Grade Appeal Policy as noted in the College Catalog.

 Optional Informal Resolution

 - Students or visitors are encouraged to discuss the matter in person or in writing with the Disability Services Coordinator.

 - If the Disability Services Coordinator is unable to assist in informally resolving the concern(s), the student will be referred to the formal complaint procedure.

 - If the Disability Services Coordinator is involved in the concern(s), the student should report to the Senior Associate Dean of Students or the Dean of Students Office and follow formal complaint procedures.
 The Senior Associate Dean of Students has the discretion to designate an appropriate officer to review the appeal (“designee").